-See point 6 for information about the general meeting/Supervisory Board.
-The Board of Directors has eight regularly attending members of whom seven are appointed by the Supervisory Board and one by the employees.
-Four Board members are women of whom three are elected by the Supervisory Board and one is an employee representative.
-Meetings of the Board of Directors are also attended by a regularly attending alternate in addition to a regularly attending alternate for the employees.
-Members of the Board of Directors are appointed for two years at a time and can hold office for a maximum of 20 years, but not more than 12 years continuously in the same position.
-The Group CEO is not a member of the Board of Directors.
-None of the members of the Board of Directors appointed by the Supervisory Board are in any employment relationship or independent contractor relationship with the Group beyond their posts as elected officers.
-The Board members' independence is assessed and is shown under the presentation of the members of the Board.
-The chair and deputy chair are elected by the Supervisory Board at separate elections for one year at a time.
+See point 6 for information about the general meeting/supervisory board.
+The board of directors has eight regularly attending members of whom seven are appointed by the supervisory board and one by the employees.
+Four board members are women of whom three are elected by the supervisory board and one is an employee representative.
+Meetings of the board of directors are also attended by a regularly attending alternate in addition to a regularly attending alternate for the employees.

+Members of the board of directors are appointed for two years at a time and can hold office for a maximum of 20 years, but not more than 12 years continuously in the same position.
+The Group CEO is not a member of the board of directors.
+None of the members of the board of directors appointed by the supervisory board are in any employment relationship or independent contractor relationship with the Group beyond their posts as elected officers.
+The board members' independence has been assessed by the election committee and the board members are deemed to be independent, with the exception of the board members elected by the employees.
+The chair and deputy chair are elected by the supervisory board at separate elections for one year at a time.

-The Board of Directors is composed based on criteria of competence, capacity and diversity and in accordance with the Bank's articles of association.
-The individual director's background is described in the annual report and at smn.no/ir.
-The Election Committee has drawn up specification requirements for the composition of the Board of Directors.
-The Board meets at least 11 times each year, and the members' attendance at meetings of the Board of Directors is described in the annual report.
-The directors are encouraged to own the Bank's equity capital certificates, and their respective holdings of ECCs in SpareBank 1 SMN are shown under the presentation of the Board of Directors in the annual report and at smn.no/ir.
+The board of directors is composed based on criteria of competence, capacity and diversity and in accordance with the Bank's articles of association.
+The individual director's background is described in the annual report.
+The election committee has drawn up specification requirements for the composition of the board of directors.
+The board meets at least 11 times each year, and the members' attendance at meetings of the board of directors is described in the annual report.
+The directors are encouraged to own the Bank's equity certificates, and their respective holdings of ECs in SpareBank 1 SMN are shown under the presentation of the board of directors in the annual report and on the Bank's website.

-Work of the Board of Directors
+Work of the board of directors

-The Supervisory Board has adopted instructions for the Board of Directors that sets forth rules for the board's work and procedures.
-The Board of Directors manages the Bank's operations in compliance with laws, articles of association and resolutions of the Supervisory Board.
-The Board of Directors is responsible for ensuring that the assets at the Bank's disposal are managed in a safe and appropriate manner.
-The Board of Directors is also required to ensure that accounting and asset management are subject to satisfactory control.
-The Board of Directors also adopts the Bank's strategy, budget and market and organisational objectives.
-The Board of Directors appoints and dismisses the Group CEO.
+The supervisory board has adopted instructions for the board of directors that set forth rules for the board's work and procedures.
+The board of directors manages the Bank's operations in compliance with laws, articles of association and resolutions of the supervisory board.
+The board of directors is responsible for ensuring that the assets at the Bank's disposal are managed in a safe and appropriate manner.
+The board of directors is also required to ensure that accounting and asset management are subject to satisfactory control.
+The board of directors also adopts the Bank's strategy, budget and market and organisational objectives.
+The board of directors appoints and dismisses the group CEO.

-The Board of Directors receives periodical reports on profit performance, market developments, developments on the management, staff and organisational fronts, and developments in the Group's risk picture and risk exposure.
-The Board of Directors conducts an annual self-evaluation of its activity with regard to working method, case handling, meeting structure and prioritising of tasks, and this provides a basis for changes and measures needed.
-An evaluation is also made of the competence possessed by the Board.
+The board of directors receives periodical reports on profit performance, market developments, developments on the management, staff and organisational fronts, and developments in the Group's risk picture and risk exposure.
+The board of directors conducts an annual self-evaluation of its activity with regard to working method, case handling, meeting structure and prioritising of tasks, and this provides a basis for changes and measures needed.
+An evaluation is also made of the competence possessed by the board.